-Please note: This FAQ reflects SBA guidance as of April 6, 2020 and should not be considered an all-inclusive summary.
+Please note: This FAQ reflects SBA guidance as of April 16, 2020 and should not be considered an all-inclusive summary.
+Additional guidance may be issued at any time.
 For more information, visit busey.com/CARESact or the U.S. Small Business Administration site.